 These three spectacular hikes each take about 60-90 minutes to reach the summit.
 The trailheads are from 20-40 minutes from Weirs Beach.

-The Castle in the Clouds has many other trails with scenic views
+The Castle in the Clouds has many other trails with scenic views like the following:

 Other short, nearby trails include: Stonedam Island, 10 minutes by boat across Weirs Bay, has a little beach on the Weirs Beach side of the island; Waukewan Highlands, on Parade Rd in Meredith, only a 10 minutes drive from Weirs Beach, has 3 miles of trails; Hamlin Recreation Area, on Chemung Rd in Meredith, 15 minutes drive, has 6 miles of trails; Lockes Hill, on Route 11 in Gilford, 15 minutes away, has a good view of the Lake for very little effort; Piper Mountain, in the Belknap range, has good Lake views plus great wild blueberry picking in early August; Red Hill, off Bean Rd in Center Harbor, 20 minutes, has a very good view of Lake Winnipesaukee from its firetower; Chamberlain-Reynolds Memorial Forest, on College Rd in Center Harbor, 20 minutes, has a beach on Squam Lake; West Rattlesnake Mountain on Rt 113 N in Holderness, 30 minutes, has an excellent view of Squam Lake; and trails at the Loon Center on Lee’s Mills Road in Moultonborough, 30 minutes, are informative and educational.